fooiff/MHCompany.Privacy_en/README.md

 This Privacy Policy shall be applied from the effective date, and if there is any addition, deletion, or correction of changes in accordance with laws and policies, we will notify you through the notice 7 days prior to the implementation of the changes.

-８. Measures to ensure the safety of personal information In accordance with Article 29 of the Personal Information Protection Act, MCH Games takes the following technical/administrative and physical measures necessary to ensure safety.
+８. Measures to ensure the safety of personal information In accordance with Article 29 of the Personal Information Protection Act, MH Games takes the following technical/administrative and physical measures necessary to ensure safety.

 ①.
 Establishment and implementation of internal management plan